Learn About Pulmonary Fibrosis

 Pulmonary fibrosis can develop slowly or quickly.
 In some people, the disease stays the same for years.
 Usually, a person's breathing symptoms become worse over time.
 A person with pulmonary fibrosis eventually may be short of breath even at rest.

 There is no cure.
-Many people with the disease live only about three to five years after diagnosis.
+Some people with idiopathic pulmonary fibrosis live only about three to five years after diagnosis.

 Pulmonary fibrosis can lead to other medical problems, including collapsed lung, lung infections, blood clots in the lungs and lung cancer.
 As the disease gets worse, it can lead to respiratory failure, pulmonary hypertension and heart failure.
 A person with pulmonary fibrosis may need supplemental oxygen to help with breathing.